Literature review | Clinical | Oct 17, 2019

 TIME TO READ: 2.5 MIN

 Quitting smoking is always the best choice, but if a smoker doesn’t quit, they should switch to a smoke-free alternative.
-A key part of our harm reduction strategy is offering novel tobacco and nicotine-containing products to adult smokers that reduce their exposure to harmful and potentially harmful constituents (HPHCs) compared to continued smoking.
+A key part of our harm reduction strategy is offering novel tobacco and nicotine-containing products to adult smokers that reduce their exposure to harmful and potentially harmful constituents (HPHCs) compared with continued smoking.
 Another major component is ensuring their switch is as satisfying as possible so they accept the new product as an alternative.

 Assessing risk reduction